Become a Correctional Officer

 • Mature and self-confident

-• The ability to use critical thinking, be alert and observant at all times
+• Able to use critical thinking, be alert and observant at all times

-• Work successfully with the greater team to maintain the safety and security
+• Successful in working with the greater team to maintain safety and security

 All DCS staff need to ensure that each prisoner is treated professionally, humanely, with courtesy and respect at all times.